-One of the College's strategies in meeting its Key Strategic Goals is to encourages its faculty and staff to be actively engaged in community and professional organizations and serving in leadership roles.
-Results from a survey of employees showed that 78 of TCL's employees were engaged in 81 national, state, and local community and/or professional organizations.
+One of the College's strategies in meeting its Key Strategic Goals is to encourage its faculty and staff to be actively engaged in community and professional organizations and serving in leadership roles.
+In 2012-2013, 93 of TCL's employees were engaged in 87 national, state, and local community and/or professional organizations.
+Table 7.6.1 shows the number of employees engaged in specific roles.